 Reducing GHG Emissions

-Zoning has driven per-capita GHG emissions up by requiring a strict separation of uses that increases vehicle miles traveled and encouraging energy intensive construction practices.
+Zoning has driven per-capita GHG emissions up by requiring a strict separation of uses that increases vehicle miles traveled and encourages energy-intensive construction practices.
 But, according to Williams, altering these regulations to promote pedestrian- and transit-oriented design can help reverse the trend.

 The climate change mitigation effects are even greater when these zoning strategies are paired with other development regulations that incentivize or require green building practices and renewable energy use.